mauromorales/dockerize-it/Redis/README.md

 dockerfiles-opensuse-redis
 ========================

-opensuse dockerfile for redis

-copy the sources down -
+OpenSUSE Dockerfile for Redis - open source, advanced key-value cache and store.

 To build: